-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all children in Key Stage 2 - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our acceptable use agreement.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but Early Years users. - $\circ\,$ All users are expected to log off or lock their screens/devices if systems are unattended. - Click here for our Online Safety ICT Acceptable Use Policy & Agreement and for further information.